Tiktrix/metrics/README.md

-# MiraclePlayTeam Metrics
+# TikTrix Team Metrics

-Hi there! 👋 Welcome to the official metrics page for **MiraclePlayTeam**.
+Hi there! 👋 Welcome to the official metrics page for **TikTrix Team**.

 This repository uses **GitHub Metrics** to automatically track and visualize our team’s development activity — including commits, pull requests, issues, languages used, and contributions across repositories.